The 4 most common types of translation (and when to use them)

 |Is the most expensive and takes the longest|

-In other words, the quality of the translation improves with each method, but so does the costs and duration:
+In other words, the quality of the translation improves with each method, but so do the costs and duration:

 What method is recommended for your text?

-Alta Verba only delivers translations via methods 3 and 4, depending on your company’s needs.
-Method 4 is the only way to guarantee the very best quality that you can publish carefree.
+Alta Verba only delivers translations using methods 3 and 4, depending on your company’s needs.
+Method 4 is the only way to guarantee the very best quality so that you can publish with full confidence.
 The other methods risk damaging your company image.
-Do not be fooled by the hot air about machine translation, with or without human revision (methods 1 and 2).
-They only damage your company image.
+Don’t be fooled by the exaggerated claims of machine translation, with or without human revision (methods 1 and 2).
+The risk to your company’s image is too great.